 Try not to put your betta’s tank too close to the television or radio, and keep it away from noisy rooms, such as the kitchen, as these will be constant stressors.

-Strangely, betta fish do tend to like certain types of music, which may coax them out from wherever they are hiding.
-You can read about betta music here: Do Betta Fish Like Music?
-You’re About to Find Out!
+Strangely, some betta fish like certain types of music, which may coax them out from wherever they are hiding if it’s not played too loudly.

 Your Betta Tank Is Too Small